ouidhi/future_of_genres/README.md

           'alternative music', 'kpop music', 'metal music', 'latin music', 'indie music']
 ```

-Genres like **R\&B** were removed due to low signal variance — a story in itself about fading public interest or the term not suitable enough to collect trend data.
+Genres like **R\&B** were removed due to low signal variance, a story in itself about fading public interest or the term not suitable enough to collect trend data.

 ---

 ## Why SARIMA?

-Music trends have rhythm — both metaphorically and statistically.
-That’s why I didn’t just pick any model — I used **SARIMA**, a time series model that embraces seasonality.
-We’re not just predicting *more of the same* — we’re mapping the *when* and *why* behind peaks and dips.
+Music trends have rhythm, both metaphorically and statistically.
+That’s why I didn’t just pick any model, I used **SARIMA**, a time series model that embraces seasonality.
+We’re not just predicting *more of the same*, we’re mapping the *when* and *why* behind peaks and dips.

 👉 [Learn more about SARIMA.](Concepts.md#sarima-model-forecasting)